teuben/teunix/docs/astronomy-on-ubuntu.md

 what parts of the old system changed, and which did not, and most importantly, which files you need.

 Dotfiles: another cottage industry.
-Seaarching in github for ditfiles gives you > 100 thousands.
+Searching in github for ditfiles gives you > 100 thousands.
 Talk about reinventing the universe.

 The little gems